zwacky/wicki-io/content/posts/2020-11-goodbye-google-fonts/index.md

 ---

 ## The old performance argument

+So if the bottom-line performance is in self-hosting fonts' favor: What was the argument that convinced us developers that Google Fonts is at least as performing as the self-host approach?

 Google Fonts was designed to be distributed on a global CDN and reap the caching benefits from it.
 Users request fonts via said CDN.
 Chances are that they have downloaded the font resources at an earlier point already from a different site.